 ❓ Frequently asked questions

-Yes, Brussel sprouts are ideal for a ketogenic diet!
+Yes, Brussels sprouts are ideal for a ketogenic diet!
 Like many other cruciferous vegetables like broccoli, Swiss Chard, kale, arugula, radish, spinach, and cauliflower, you can enjoy Brussels sprouts while following a keto diet.

 The reason why is that cruciferous vegetables are low in carbohydrates and high in fiber.
 This family of vegetables is an easy and healthy choice for a low-carbohydrate diet.